Hard to Swallow Pills About Twitter

 If you’ve been on the internet at all lately, I’m sure you're aware of what a giant tire fire Twitter has become (personally, I have always felt that Twitter was a toxic pit best avoided completely, but it also has 200 million users so who’s to say really).

-If you’re interested in quitting, I’ll have some practical advice coming next week, but for now I have some
+If you’re interested in quitting, I’ll have some practical advice coming next week (update: it’s here!), but for now I have some

 food rapid-dissolve tablets for thought: